-We’ve all been there – a pinch too much salt in the chili, and suddenly the entire dish feels unbalanced.
+We’ve all been there – a pinch of too much salt in the chili, and suddenly, the entire dish feels unbalanced.
 Will a potato remove salt from chili in this situation?
-Over-salting is a common kitchen mishap, and for years, home cooks have shared a curious tip: adding a potato to the pot will magically soak up the excess salt.
-But does this trick really work, or is it just another kitchen myth passed down through generations?
+Over-salting is a shared kitchen mishap, and for years, home cooks have shared a curious tip: adding a potato to the pot will magically soak up the excess salt.
+But does this trick work, or is it just another kitchen myth passed down through generations?

-Let’s find out if the humble potato can truly rescue your salty chili – and what to do if it can’t.
+Let’s find out if the humble potato can indeed rescue your salty chili – and what to do if it can’t.

 Why Does Chili Get Over-Salted?